arabog/github_collabo/intro2.md

 Recap
 Before you start doing any work, make sure to look for the project's CONTRIBUTING.md file.

-Next, it's a good idea to look at the GitHub issues for the project

-look at the existing issues to see if one is similar to the change you want to contribute if necessary create a new issue communicate the changes you'd like to make to the project maintainer in the issue When you start developing, commit all of your work on a topic branch:
+Next, it's a good idea to look at the GitHub issues for the project look at the existing issues to see if one is similar to the change you want to contribute if necessary create a new issue communicate the changes you'd like to make to the project maintainer in the issue When you start developing, commit all of your work on a topic branch.

-do not work on the master branch make sure to give the topic branch clear, descriptive name As a general best practice for writing commits:
+do not work on the master branch make sure to give the topic branch clear, descriptive name As a general best practice for writing commits.

 make frequent, smaller commits use clear and descriptive commit messages